xcp-ng/xcp-ng-org/docs/management/additional-packages.md

 We offer a number of additional packages ranging from ZFS support, [newer drivers](../../installation/hardware#-alternate-drivers) or [newer kernel](../../installation/hardware#-alternate-kernel), to small utilities such as `vim`, `joe`, `iperf`, `mc`, etc.).

-A regularly updated list of such utilities for XCP-ng 8.2 is available at [http://reports.xcp-ng.org/8.2/extra_installable.txt](http://reports.xcp-ng.org/8.2/extra_installable.txt), and at [http://reports.xcp-ng.org/8.3/extra_installable.txt](http://reports.xcp-ng.org/8.3/extra_installable.txt) for XCP-ng 8.3.
+A regularly updated list of such utilities is available at [http://reports.xcp-ng.org/8.3/extra_installable.txt](http://reports.xcp-ng.org/8.3/extra_installable.txt) for XCP-ng 8.3.

 The packages from this list are supported on a best-effort basis.